Pwd9000-ML/blog-devto/posts/Github-Rotate-ServiceBus-SAS/Github-Rotate-ServiceBus-SAS.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Github-Rotate-ServiceBus-SAS/assets/gh1.png)
 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Github-Rotate-ServiceBus-SAS/assets/gh2.png)

-As you can see our Message was sent to our Queue using the temp SAS token:
+As you can see our Message was sent to our Service Bus Queue using the temporary SAS token retrieved from the keyvault:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Github-Rotate-ServiceBus-SAS/assets/test.png)

+### Conclusion

+The main take away of this tutorial is to know that we can create **reusable** GitHub Action workflows that can be called as separate jobs in other workflows.
+By carving up large workflows and referencing reusable workflows we can cut down on duplication and also make our workflows much more dynamic.
+Additionally we did something cool by creating a security process in which we generate short secured SAS tokens that are stored in an Azure Key Vault and can be consumed by other services.

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Github-Rotate-ServiceBus-SAS/code) page.